astaniano/hat/webSecAcademy/advanced_topics/webCachePoisoning/webCachePoisoning.md

 Host: 0a63008f037e438485615d08005100ad.web-security-academy.net
 ```

-And we see that the response is cached, which means we can use this cache buster in web cache poisoining tests:
+And we see that the response is cached, which means we can use this cache buster in web cache poisoning tests:
 ```bash
 HTTP/2 200 OK
 Content-Type: text/html; charset=utf-8